Feed the probiotic cultures in your healthy human biome

 Raw chicory root can be taken as a supplement or in ground form.
 It is sometimes used as a coffee substitute although it does not contain caffeine.
 Spoiler alert: it can be quite bitter.
 Check out your local health food store.

 Raw dandelion greens.
 Let’s not quibble, these healthy greens are bitter.
 My advice is to blanch them in boiling water for about 20 seconds to make them less acrid – and then hide them from your taste buds in a soup or a stew.

 Raw garlic.
 You probably have a few recipes like guacamole which include raw garlic.
 It turns out that the old fashioned advice to eat raw garlic to boost your immune system and overcome illness is rooted in science.
 Just have the mouthwash standing by.

 Raw leeks.
 A little raw leek goes a long way for me.
 It has a strong onion garlic flavor.
 Try chopping them fine and sprinkling them on pasta or salad much as you would use a scallion.
 I love cooked leeks, and while they have less probiotic power than the raw form, they are still beneficial.

 Raw onions.
 Again, small doses for me, maybe sprinkled on a taco.

 Cooked onions.
 Now we are talking.
 We can claim French Onion Soup and caramelized onions as health foods.
 They are admittedly less powerful prebiotics than their uncooked versions.

 Organic Wheat bran.
-I choose to mix this with tastier grains, but I am happy to add some to my breakfast mix.
-About $15 for 1.5 pounds at www.amazon.com.
+I choose to mix this with tastier grains, but I am happy to add some to my breakfast mix. $17 for 1.5 pounds

 Raw or cooked prebiotic food?
 Cooking is a double edged sword.
 It makes food safer by killing bad bacteria, but also kills the good.
 If you are going to move to a more ‘raw food’ diet that’s probably great for your gut, however, you should be careful to get food you trust and clean it well.